 Configuring Research Assignment Library

-(Note that this article refers to the new version of assignments in Scrible to be released in Fall 2021)
+This article refers to the newer version of Scrible Assignments released in fall 2021.

 The Scrible Research Assignment provides a very flexible framework for setting up a number of different types of assignments for your students.
 A few examples

 - Open research on a topic